Lavender

 For home enthusiasts creating personal smoking blends, these commercial rules don’t apply.
 You can harvest, dry, and blend lavender freely for personal enjoyment.

 Travel presents no legal concerns either.
 Dried lavender crosses state and international borders without issue.
-This makes it ideal for those who want consistent herbal blends wherever they go.
+This makes it a reliable choice for those who want consistent herbal blends wherever they go.

 Always verify local business regulations before starting commercial ventures to ensure compliance with regional licensing requirements10.